What is SCDSTAY YOUNG & FIT FOREVER!

 The dancing is non-competitive social dancing, usually done in teams of 8 dancers, and should not be confused with Highland dances like the Sword Dance or the Fling which are men's solo dances for competition or display – AND IT IS GREAT FUN.

-Also, as there are over 18 500 known dances and new ones constantly being written, there is no danger of coming to an end – there is always more challenge ahead to maintain interest and enjoyment for a lifetime.
+Also, as there are about 20 000 known dances and new ones constantly being written, there is no danger of coming to an end – there is always more challenge ahead to maintain interest and enjoyment for a lifetime.
 It does require skill and knowledge to do well, but these can be readily learned in the Society's Darwin classes.

 The responsible body in NT, The Scottish Country Dance Society Inc, currently arranges each week a Saturday afternoon class for mixed level dancers and also runs two beginners' courses each year to enable newcomers to take up the activity here.
 Other classes, and also classes in Ladies' Highland Step dancing, can be organised to suit interest groups or communities.
 All these sessions are taken by fully qualified and experienced RSCDS teachers.
 No special 'Ethnic' clothing is required.